 Over the years, many studies have suggested that chromium might be useful for controlling blood glucose in people with diabetes.
-Some research has shown that chromium may also help women who have polycystic ovarian syndrome (PCOS), a condition that is linked to insulin resistance and drastically increases the risk of developing diabetes.
-It is possible that chromium only helps those who are deficient in the nutrient and is not helpful to those who already have adequate levels.
+Some research has shown that chromium may also help women who have polycystic ovarian syndrome (PCOS).
+This condition is linked to insulin resistance and drastically increases the risk of developing diabetes.
+It is possible that chromium only helps those deficient in the nutrient and is not helpful to those who already have adequate levels.
 Surprisingly to some, a meta-analysis of 15 trials, including 618 participants, found that chromium supplementation did not affect either glucose or insulin concentrations in those without diabetes, and it also didn’t reduce levels in those with diabetes.
 The American Diabetes Association states that there is insufficient evidence to support the routine use of chromium.

 In some studies, chromium supplements have decreased total and low-density-lipoprotein (LDL) and triglyceride levels, while increasing high-density lipoprotein (HDL) cholesterol in subjects with atherosclerosis or elevated cholesterol who take a beta-blocker.
 However, in other studies, supplements have had no favorable effects.